benjamingreenberg/issue-bot/README.md

 ### Cloud Functions

-Create a Google Cloud Platform project if you don't already have one tat you want to use for the Functions.
+Create a Google Cloud Platform project if you don't already have one that you want to use for the Functions.
 <https://cloud.google.com/resource-manager/docs/creating-managing-projects>